-As dealers started selling turntables in high quantities again, there was need for an affordable phono preamp that can be produced in relatively large numbers.
+As dealers started selling turntables in high quantities again, there was a need for an affordable phono preamp that can be produced in relatively large numbers.
 This is how the Pointe Record entered the scene.

 The front panel is a thick, brushed and 3D engraved aluminium plate, matching the looks of the Pointe Platinum and the earlier Pointe Sima 20 integrated amplifiers.

 A few units were made offering an onboard 56 dB gain MC preamp option for an extra fee, with internal microswitches selecting MM or MC mode, and 8 different impedances (between 66 and 500 Ohms) in MC mode.

 Input impedance: 47 kOhm; Gain: 46 dB; Tube Set: EC900 x 4; Dimensions: 270 x 130 x 320 mm, Weight: 2.5 kg.